mpi-sws-rse/jmc/README.md

 ![Graph Visualization](sampleGraph.png)

-Also, JMC will store the found buggy trace by the trust strategy in it is possible to replay the buggy trace and debug the program.
+Also, JMC will store the found buggy trace by the trust strategy, and it is possible to replay the buggy trace and debug the program.

 ### Dining Philosophers with Deadlock